tralyaa/tralyaa/README.md

 ### Hi there 👋✨

-I'm **Tralya**, and energetic fourth years Information System student at Universitas Multimedia Nusantara.
+I'm **Tralya**, and energetic fourth years Information System student.
 I am currently participating in Independent Studies, an program provided by Ministry of Education and Culture.
 I greatly passionate to keep develop my skills both on technology and business field.